-Publication costs, including the costs of printing (including the processes of composition, plate-making, press work, binding, and the end products produced by such processes), distribution, promotion, mailing, and general handling are allowable.
-Publication costs also include page charges in professional publications.
-[See also OMB Circular A-21 (J)(39); OMB Circular A-87 Attachment B, (34); OMB Circular A-122 Attachment B, (38); UGMS Part II Attachment B, (35)]
+Publication costs for electronic and print media, including distribution, promotion, and general handling are allowable.
+If these costs are not identifiable with a particular cost objective, they should be allocated as indirect costs to all benefiting activities of the Grantee.

+Page charges for professional journal publications are allowable where:

+The publications report work supported by the federal government (for federal awards) or state government (for state awards); and

+The charges are levied impartially on all items published by the journal, whether or not under a federal or state award.

+Relating to page charges, the Grantee may charge the grant award during closeout for the costs of publication or sharing of research results if the costs are not incurred during the period of performance of the grant award.
+If charged to the award, these costs must be charged to the final budget period of the award, unless otherwise specified by the federal awarding agency (for federal awards) or state awarding agency (for state awards).

+Reference: 2 CFR § 200.461 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.50 Rearrangements and Alterations

-Costs incurred for ordinary or normal rearrangement and alteration of facilities are allowable.
+Costs incurred for ordinary or normal rearrangement and alteration of facilities are allowable as indirect costs.

-Special arrangement and alteration costs incurred specifically for a project are allowable with prior approval of the awarding agency.
+Special arrangements and alterations costs incurred specifically for a grant award are allowable as a direct cost with prior approval.
 Prior approval is to be requested using TWC Form 7100.
-(Form 7100 is available on the TWC Financial and Grant Information page at the Agency’s Web site.)
-[OMB Circular A-21 (J)(40); OMB Circular A-87 Attachment B, (35); OMB Circular A-122 Attachment B, (39); UGMS Part II Attachment B, (37)]
+(Form 7100 is available on the Agency’s website.)
+For some federal awards, TWC may be required to obtain prior concurrence from the respective federal awarding agency before TWC can approve the request.

+Reference: 2 CFR § 200.462(a) (Uniform Guidance); Appendix 7 to TxGMS

 8.3.51 Reconversion Costs

-Costs incurred in the restoration or rehabilitation of the organization’s facilities to approximately the same condition existing immediately prior to commencement of a or , fair wear and tear excepted, are allowable.
-UGMS adds that allowability is subject to the prior approval of the awarding agency.
-[OMB Circular A-21 (J)(41); OMB Circular A-87 Attachment B, (36); OMB Circular A-122 Attachment B, (40); UGMS Part II Attachment B, (38)]
+Costs incurred in the restoration or rehabilitation of the Grantee’s facilities to approximately the same condition existing immediately prior to commencement of the federal award or state award, respectively, less costs related to normal wear and tear, are allowable.

+Reference: 2 CFR § 200.462(b) (Uniform Guidance); Appendix 7 to TxGMS

 8.3.52 Recruiting Costs

-Recruiting costs are allowable to the extent that such costs are incurred pursuant to a well-managed recruitment program, and in accordance with certain conditions.
-[See also OMB Circular A-21 (J)(42); OMB Circular A-122 Attachment B, (41); not addressed by OMB Circular A-87 or UGMS]
+Recruiting costs are allowable to the extent that such costs are incurred pursuant to the Grantee’s standard recruitment program, and in accordance with certain conditions.
+Where the Grantee uses employment agencies, costs not in excess of standard commercial rates for such services are allowable.

+For more information refer to the cited references at the end of this Section 8.3.52.

+Reference: 2 CFR § 200.463 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.53 Relocation Costs

-Relocation costs are costs incident to the permanent change of duty assignment of an existing employee or upon recruitment of a new employee.
+Relocation costs are costs incident to the permanent change of duty assignment (for an indefinite period or for a stated period of not less than twelve (12) months) of an existing employee or upon recruitment of a new employee.
 Relocation costs are allowable, subject to certain limitations.

-[See also OMB Circular A-122 Attachment B, (42); not addressed by OMB Circulars A-21, A-87 or UGMS]
+For more information refer to the cited references at the end of this Section 8.3.53.

+Reference: 2 CFR § 200.464 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.54 Rental Costs
+8.3.54 Rental Costs of Real Property and Equipment